Dinky Toys: Competing with the "Ones with Windows"

 Dinky offerings at this time were striking, but due to the lack of much competition, development of new models was perhaps a bit slow at least until July 1956, when Mettoy introduced a rival line of models under the Corgi brand name.
 The most obvious difference was the addition of clear plastic window glazing.
 While Corgi Toys called their vehicles, "The Ones With Windows", Meccano Ltd responded by updating the Dinky Toys range and the models from both companies quickly became more and more sophisticated featuring such things as working suspension, "fingertip steering", detailed interiors, and jewelled headlights.
 The first model to have jewelled headlights was the no. 196 Holden Special sedan made from 1963 to 1969.

-Truck offerings remained continuously creative including a Simca glass truck with a sheet of "glass" (clear plastic) and a mirror (polished aluminium), a Leyland Octopus flatbed truck complete with realistic chain around the bed, a car carrier with a car carrying trailer, a Dunlop tyre rack full of tyres, a Berliet truck hauling an electrical transformer, and an intricately detailed Brockway bridgelaying truck.
-One of the most astounding was the Mighty Antar truck hauling a large gold ship's propeller.
-A wide variety of military vehicles continued under production.
+Truck models included a Simca glass truck carrying a sheet of clear plastic representing glass and a polished aluminium mirror, a Leyland Octopus flatbed with a chain around the bed, a car carrier with a trailer, a Dunlop tyre rack holding tyres, a Berliet truck hauling an electrical transformer, a Brockway bridge-laying truck, and a Mighty Antar truck hauling a large gold-coloured ship's propeller.
+A range of military vehicles also remained in production.

 A rival third range of model cars also appeared in 1959 called "Spot-on" which were manufactured in Northern Ireland and produced by Tri-ang, a division of Lines Brothers.
 This range was kept to one scale, 1:42, also featured mainly British makes, and were comparatively more expensive, never managing to sell as many units as Corgi or Dinky Toys.
 To compete with Spot-on, the scale of British Dinky Toys was increased to 1:42 in 1963.
 In 1964 Tri-ang took over the parent Meccano company (which included Hornby trains as well as Meccano itself).
 Since Dinky Toys were more popular, Spot-On Models were phased out in 1967, although a few cars originally designed for Spot-On were made in Hong Kong and marketed as Dinky Toys.
 After the take-over, Meccano continued to use the 1:42 scale for many of the English made cars and trucks until 1977.
 The French factory stuck to 1:43 scale, which it had used since 1947.